ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

 ### Snowflake

+The subquery identifying the top systems for a project is an ideal candidate to optimize with a projection in ClickHouse and materialized view in Snowflake.
+For both systems, this simply means using the query without a LIMIT.
+The count for each system by project will in turn be pre-computed, and in both cases automatically used as required when querying the original table.

 #### Materialized view for sub query

 Materialized view for speeding up the subquery.
 Conceptually similar to above ClickHouse optimization.